PanteraLX/iwa-inventory/README.md

 python manage.py createsuperuser
 ```

 ## Tailwind build

-If you have changed any CSS styles in `app/static/css/input.css`, please compile the file with
-## Tailwind build

 We use tailwind as a CSS framework.
 The CSS output files are build with NodeJS.
 Please install a NodeJs runtime if yout want to change any styles and run